prasannavijayan/react-google-firebase-auth/README.md

-# Simple Goolgle Firebase authentication app in react
+# Simple Google Firebase authentication app in react
 Please use .env to fill the required details from firebase console when you create your own project